Case Study of Hyperkalemia:

 - Decreased glomerular filtration rate (eg, acute or end-stage chronic renal failure)

 - Decreased mineral corticoid activity

-- Defect in tubular secretion (eg, renal tubular acidosis II and IV)
+- Defect in tubular secretion (eg, renal tubular acidosis IV)

 - Drugs (eg, NSAIDs, cyclosporine, potassium-sparing diuretics, ACE Inhibitors)

 - Clinical features are often non specific

 - Flaccid paralysis and parathesia of the hands and feet